55°F

 “When the school district can provide a safer environment that is conducive to learning, I think our teachers will enjoy it again,” she said.
 “They’ll be able to teach again, instead of just managing the classroom of sometimes chaos.”

-Stevens is endorsed by the Clark County Education Association, the union that represents over 18,000 educators in the county, largely for her advocacy around safety, according to CCEA Executive Director John Vellardita.
+Stevens is endorsed by the Clark County Education Association, the union that represents over 18,000 educators in the county, largely for her advocacy of safety, according to CCEA Executive Director John Vellardita.
 He told the Review-Journal that Stevens would be a breath of fresh air on the board, and praised her goal of teacher retention.

 “She wants kids to learn.
 She wants kids to be challenged in the classroom,” he told the Review-Journal.